Naples Real Estate Report

 The Naples real estate market is driven by second home buyers.
 And these second homes buyers have driven Naples home sales to new levels.:

-- Naples average home prices increased 14% in 2014 and 2013 – but remain far below peak year prices.
+- Naples average home prices continue to rise – but remain far below peak year prices.

-- Inventory of homes listed for sale is low.
+- Inventory of homes listed for sale is at an all-time low.

 - Sales of new construction is strong.